dottjt/plastic/README.md

 The writing is largely based on the first-person observations and interactions of this character.

 The character does not have a name.

-Editor: Marty
-Co-worker: Milo
+In fact, his love interest is the only one who has a name.
+Milo.

 ## Chapters.